rackerlabs/design-system/_docs/principles/accessibility.md

 ### Failed text inputs

-There are many acceptable ways to make text inputs visually accessible.
-If you're indicating a failed text input, make sure to include multiple visual indicators.
-For example, in addition to the error message, the border color turns red to draw the eye and doubles in thickness from 1px to 2px to provide another distinguishable visual cue that is not reliant on color.
+When you indicate that a text input has failed, in addition to the error message, change the text field's border to red and double the thickness from 1px to 2px.
+These additional visual cues help communicate that there is an error.

-It is important to reserve the prominent border at 2px for failed text input as an additional visual indicator for error an state.

 {% endcolumn %}